teocci/RealtimeBoard/README.md

 1. Right-click the project node and choose New > Java Class.
 2. Type FigureEncoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
 Click Finish.
-3. In the source editor, implement the WebSocket Encoder interface by adding the following code (in bold):
+3. In the source editor, implement the WebSocket Encoder interface by adding the following code:

     ```
     public class FigureEncoder implements Encoder.Text<Figure> {